ASICS NOVABLAST 5 Running Shoe Review

 See details on graph tool

-This shoe's heel cushioning is amazing.
+This shoe's heel cushioning is great.
 It's more protective than the ASICS NOVABLAST 4, thanks to the updated foam, which enhances impact absorption, creating a smoother and more comfortable landing for heel strikers.
-This makes this shoe a great choice for those prioritizing a plush feel on longer runs.
+This makes this shoe a great choice for those who prioritize a plush feel in the heel.

 Forefoot Cushioning